nfrade/gaston/README.md

 ### what is it?
 - Gaston is meant to replace grunt or gulp for running projects when developing
 - It will save anyone a lot of time and effort with configuration for every project
+- you can run multiple instances on multiple projects, and not worry about clashing ports
 - it also produces build artifacts but you can still use your favourite task runner to make more personalized builds
  - soon, you will be able to configure much more, which will allow you to depend on it for everything
 - if you use **browserify** for common-js modules and **less** for css compiling you should start using it right away